Coding-Cuddles/slides/fundamentals/06-function-structure.md

 # Summary

 - Simplify function signature
-  - Function signature should be small - 3 or less arguments
+  - Function signature should be small -- 3 or less arguments
   - Avoid "output" arguments
   - Avoid passing boolean values and null
 - Reduce coupling
   - Limit the use of switch statements to top-level factory functions
-  - Limit the interdependencies by using the principle of the least knowledge
+  - Limit the inter-dependencies by using the principle of the least knowledge
   - "Pass a block" to solve the temporal coupling problem
 - Clarify control flow
   - Use early returns to reduce the nesting level